czarandy/czarandy.github.io/_stories/2007-four-hearts.md

 "Indeed, you were a card," said Lieutenant Poker, but this time no one heard him.

-"Perhaps to frolic with other cards," ventured Sergeant Poker.
+"Perhaps to frolic with other cards," ventured Sergeant Whist.

 "But we have the other fifty-one cards," said Captain Blackjack.

-"Not the jokers," said Sergeant Poker.
+"Not the jokers," said Sergeant Whist.

 "No respectable card would want to be seen with them," said Lieutenant Canasta.
 "I think we must first determine exactly which card is missing."